Academic Policies

 Transfer Students

-Transfer students, whether external or internal, must complete 64 points in College of Arts and Science coursework (-UA suffix) and must earn a cumulative grade point average of at least 2.0 overall, in the required major, and in the optional minor.
+Transfer students, whether external or internal, must complete 64 credits in College of Arts and Science coursework (-UA suffix) and must earn a cumulative grade point average of at least 2.0 overall, in the required major, and in the optional minor.

 Courses taken in other NYU schools (i.e., without a -UA suffix) do not count toward the 64-credit minimum.
 Neither do NYU Abu Dhabi (-AD/UH) or NYU Shanghai (-SHU) courses.
-(However, -UA study away courses do count toward the 64 points.)
+(However, -UA study away courses do count toward the 64 credits.)

 At least one-half of the courses used to complete the major and any minor must be courses offered by the College (-UA suffix).
 Any transfer courses to be applied toward major or minor requirements must be approved by the department and may not exceed one-half of the required coursework for the major or minor.